de-er-kid/woo-gmail-login-registration/README.md

-# WooCommerce Gmail Login Registration
+# WooCommerce Login & Register With Gmail
 Replace the 'YOUR_CLIENT_ID', 'YOUR_CLIENT_SECRET', and 'YOUR_REDIRECT_URL' placeholders with your actual Gmail API credentials and redirect URL.